Managing your symptoms when you're dying

 Some people with cancer might get confused at times in the last few weeks of life.
 It can be very distressing to see someone you care about when they are confused.
 Confusion can often be mild.
 But for some people it can be more serious.

 Signs of confusion

 As people get weaker and become more ill, it is common for them to be confused at times.
-But sometimes there's a physical cause that is treatable.
+But sometimes, there's a treatable physical cause.
 For example:

 - a high temperature caused by an infection